vinay-lanka/vinay-lanka/README.md

 Electronics and Communication Engineering Undergraduate from VIT Vellore.

-I like to dabble in Web Development, Embedded Systems, CAD Design, 3D printing, and IoT by doing interdisciplinary projects, check out some of the projects below!
-I also work on hardware projects (Woodworking, Aluminium profiling) and love tinkering in a workshop.
+I also work on hardware projects and am currently working on building a Camera using off-the-shelf components.
 I generally just like to make and build things.

-- 🔭 I’m currently learning Software Development for Robotics, Control of Robotic Systems, and Robot Modelling and Kinematics.
+- 🔭 I’m currently learning Multimodal Foundation Models and Decision Making for Robots and dabble in Robotics Perception Research.
-- 👯 I’m looking to collaborate on a web-based ROS project!
+- 👯 I’m looking to learn more about computational imaging.

 ### Get in touch